 Board and organizational accountability for cybersecurity risk management

-In what is a response to the increased frequency, severity and complexity of cyberattacks, and the risks associated with cybersecurity incidents on the US and EU economies and market registrants.
-U.S and EU regulators moved in 2022 to propose and implement cybersecurity risk management regulations.
-Regulations that included EU NIS 2.0, the EU Digital Operational Resilience Act (DORA), EU Cyber Resilience Act (CRA) and the U.S Securities and Exchange Commission (SEC) proposed cybersecurity risk management, governance and incident disclosure regulation and the White House Office of the National Cyber Director (ONCD).
+In response to the increased frequency, severity and complexity of cyberattacks, and the risks associated with cybersecurity incidents on the US and EU economies.
+U.S and EU regulators in 2022 and H1 2023 moved to propose and implement cybersecurity risk management regulations.
+Regulations that included EU NIS 2.0, the Digital Operational Resilience Act (DORA), Cyber Resilience Act (CRA), the U.S Securities and Exchange Commission (SEC) proposed cybersecurity risk management, governance and incident disclosure regulation and the White House Office of the National Cyber Director (ONCD).

 Parava works with boards to enable their effective oversight and assurance of cybersecurity risks.
-The enclosed paper is a summary of the board education program we deliver to members of executive leadership teams to facilitate their cybersecurity risk management journey.
+The enclosed paper is a summary of the board program we deliver to members of executive leadership teams, to facilitate their cybersecurity risk management journey.